-A. It's a day when you can expect to have a significant impact from the weather.
+A. It’s a day when you can expect to have a significant impact from the weather.
 It can range from strong to severe storms and tornadoes to extreme cold.
-Our mission is to give you as much advanced notice on weather that could have a big impact to you and your family.
-The process begins when we give the "First Alert" on the 7 Day forecast.
+Our mission is to give you as much advanced notice on weather that could have a big impact on you and your family.
+The process begins when we give the “First Alert” on the 7 Day forecast.
 We do this when we see these possible forecast conditions coming together.
 If confidence is high early in the forecast process we will go straight to a First Alert Weather Day.
 There are some cases when we hold off on issuing the alert day due to uncertainty.
 We take this forecast very seriously and do it to alert you - not alarm you.

 Q: What is the difference between giving you First Alert on the 7-Day forecast and issuing a First Alert Weather Day?

 A: Our team of meteorologists is always trying to keep you ahead of the weather.
 When we see potential weather that could have a significant impact on you and your family we paint the bar red on the 7-Day and give you a “First Alert”.
 It’s a heads-up.
 It’s our way of saying this day could have a big impact on your health, your safety, and your plans.
 When we have a First Alert out we urge you to keep checking back often for updates on a developing weather situation.
 We issue the actual First Alert Weather Day when our confidence in this weather event increases.

 Q: Is a First Alert Weather Day the same as the National Weather Service watch and warning system?